Abhik-Biswas/uwin-megadetector/README.md

      `python -m streamlit run md_app,py`

      Supply the Source Directory, the Destination Directory, and the name of the output `json` file.
 The Megadetector model will run inference on the the images in the directory, and store all the bounding box coordinates which detected the presence of an object with confidence greater than or equal to the set threshold.

+### Segregation into Empty vs. Non-Empty Images
+  1. The notebook `Directory Builder.ipynb` helps create a copy of the directory structure (with empty folders) of the source folder in the destination specified.
+  2. Once the folder is created, open the `Empty Vs Non Empty.ipynb` notebook.
+Modify the file path of the `json` file, the source folder and the destination folder, and execute the cell.
+This would create two sub-directories - `empty_images` and `non_empty_images`, where the segregated images would be stored.